Electronic drum sets have come a very long way from the old awkward models of the 1980s.

 If you have any questions about this article or need any advice then don’t hesitate to leave a comment below!

-I’ve chosen this model as it is a great option for all levels of drummer.
-If you are a beginner you can start with this kit and keep this with you as you develop, without having to reinvest in another kit later.
+I’ve chosen this model as it’s a great, affordable option for all levels of drummers.
 At this price, it really packs a lot of punch and has a lot of impressive features.